-Information on Having Your DUI or DWI Charge Reduced
+Information on How to Have a DUI or DWI Charge Reduced

 Driving Under the Influence (DUI) and Driving While Intoxicated (DWI) charges are very serious and often carry serious consequences that can follow the individual for the rest of their lives.
 Because of this, many individual seek to have their drunk or drugged driving case dismissed or, at the very least, have the charge reduced to something less serious.
 The only way of having charges get dropped is for the state prosecutor to amend the offense to reflect a new, completely different charge with its own consequences.

 Many driver’s are curious to know about whether or not there are any methods for “how can I get a DUI dropped to a less serious offense?”
 To help answer this question, we have outlined below the 13 best proven ways of how DUI & DWI charges can get lowered to a reckless driving offense, or get dismissed entirely in court under what the current new laws are.
 We can also let a driver know how much their own DUI case should cost, before hiring or being overcharged by a lawyer.